 If you run regularly, your shoes will probably last for three to four months, on average.
 Your tread will also be affected by the surface on which you're running.
 For example, running outdoor trails requires a different shoe tread than running track or on pavement.

 3. Prevent Injuries by Training With a Physical Therapist

 Runners often get physical therapy when they have knee pain, which is frequently caused by iliotibial (IT) band syndrome.
 Your IT band runs over your femur (thigh bone) and attaches to a muscle at the top of your hip, which needs to be flexible and strong in different planes of motion.
 If that muscle is weak, you might start to feel pain.

 A physical therapist can determine if this muscle or others in your body are weak and could make you susceptible to different injuries.
 Their assessments can test your range of motion, strength, dynamic function and common movement patterns to correct imbalances.

 After about one or two months of consistent training exercises, your muscles will start to adapt, and you’ll likely feel a difference in your running performance.

 Running can be a truly fulfilling activity for mind, body and spirit.
 Just be sure to get off on the right foot with proper training, shoes and your utmost safety in mind.
 Training your body beforehand is essential to running a 5K — and finishing strong.

-Now that you know the basics of how to train for your 5K safely, mark your calendar for your next races: the Bolt Run at the AMALIE Arena and the Treasure Chests 5k.
-Check out the event details.
+Now that you know the basics of how to train for your 5K safely, mark your calendar for your next race: the Annual Bolt Run, happening virtually, this year.

-Presented by AdventHealth, the Tampa Bay Lightning’s Bolt Run welcomes all runners to get moving for a great cause.
-At the 19th annual event on October 17, 2019, you can race at your own pace in a:
+Presented by AdventHealth, the Tampa Bay Lightning’s Bolt Run welcomes all runners to get moving for a great cause, from the safety of home.
+At the 20th annual event from February 1-28, 2021, you can race at your own pace, wherever you choose.